Registered Direct Offering raises $11.7 million

 CEO Hugh Griffith honored with ‘Outstanding Contribution Award’ from Scottish Life Sciences

-NuCana again wins Scottish Life Sciences ‘Investment of the Year’
+NuCana wins Scottish Life Sciences ‘Investment of the Year’

 Executive Team